x42bn6/sandbox/we-say-things-bulba-interview.md

 - Can't remember what role he played
 - Abed is probably the best teammate he's ever played with.
 This is when he started to love SEA players - low ego, hard-working, high-skilled, and want to learn
 - Abed left, despair set in (although he thought Abed would have no issues finding a team, so was happy for him)
 - Realised at this point he cannot win TI as a player.
 9th-16th maybe but not more.
-He had to sacrifice his playing desires to become a coach
+He had to sacrifice his desire to win TI as a player in some way
 - Free agent at this point, looking to make a team with SEA players, or coach
 - Was offered EG coach role.
 This was a big decision - effectively giving up his playing career
 - Initially wanted to coach but only until TI8.
 Maybe if he won TI as a coach, he could be able to play on a good team again.
 That was his main goal.
 He didn't want to let go of his dream of winning TI as a player